Azure/azure-kusto-go/README.md

 large chunks of data and not small uploads at a high rate.

 If ingesting data from memory, it is suggested that you stream the data in via FromReader() passing in the reader from an io.Pipe().
-The data will not be begin ingestion until the writer closes.
+The data will not begin ingestion until the writer closes.

 #### Setup an ingestion client